ws111994/Guide-to-Notion/docs/task2.md

 1. Create a new page by clicking'+ New page' at the bottom left of the app.

 <img width="1517" alt="Screen Shot 2022-04-05 at 10 52 40 PM" src="https://user-images.githubusercontent.com/90341253/161904913-182bf5c4-7bbe-41a1-956c-291d14902bce.png">

-This is an image of your starting page on Notoin.<br>
 ![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
 > **Note:** Your Notion can appear different depending on what you already have on your local machine, but the location of the '+ New page' will be at the same place.

-Now lets give this new page a name.
+2. Name your new page with proper name.
 If you want to distingush this task board from other notes, you can assign an icon to it.

 <img width="1519" alt="Screen Shot 2022-04-05 at 10 59 16 PM" src="https://user-images.githubusercontent.com/90341253/161906151-12835a01-90f1-4709-b376-6c1a3ee03762.png">